HosseinSalmanian/ngx-autocomplete/README.md

 })
 export class AppModule {}
 ```
-In your template file, add the ``ng-indigit`` attribute to an HTML text input, e.g.:
+In your template file, add the ``ngx-autocomplete`` tag to use component, e.g.:

 ```html
 <ngx-autocomplete [searchMethod]="searchMethod" viewKey="email"></ngx-autocomplete>